-- Purpose.
-To encourage collaboration between ROs(1) and provide guidance on conducting these joint investigations of employee benefit plans and service providers.
-Increasing collaboration among ROs can lead to:
+Purpose.
+To encourage collaboration between ROs and National Office and provide guidance on conducting cross-regional investigations of employee benefit plans and service providers.

-- Increased consistency in applying enforcement policies;
+- an increased consistency in applying enforcement policies; and

-- A better understanding of issues and trends affecting the regulated community on a national basis
+- a better understanding of issues and trends affecting the regulated community on a national basis.

 - Case Characteristics.
 Cross-regional civil or criminal investigations are appropriate for one or more of the following: